 Human Rights Act 1998 - The Human Rights act sets out the fundamental rights and freedoms that everyone in the UK is entitled to.

-Children Act 1989 - This Act aims to safeguard and promote the welfare of children.
+Children Act 1989 - Safeguards and promotes the welfare of children.
 It gives duties and responsibilities to local authorities, courts, parents, and other agencies to protect children from harm and to meet their developmental needs.
-It is based on the idea that children are best cared for within their own families, but also allows for intervention when necessary.

 Northern Ireland

-Cooperating to Safeguard Children and Young People 2017 (NI) - This policy replaces the ‘Co-operating to Safeguard Children’ guidance issued in 2003.
-It provides the overarching policy framework for safeguarding children and young people in the statutory, private, independent, community, voluntary and faith sectors.
+Cooperating to Safeguard Children and Young People 2024 (Northern Ireland) - Replaces the Cooperating to Safeguard Children guidance (2003).
+It provides an overarching policy framework for safeguarding children and young people in the statutory, private, independent, community, voluntary and faith sectors.

-Children and Social Work Act 2017 - This is a law that aims to improve support for looked after children and care leavers, promote the welfare and safeguarding of children, and make provisions about the regulation of social workers.
-The law also creates new duties for police, health and the local authority to work together to protect and help children in their area.
+Children and Social Work Act 2017 - This law provides additional support for looked after children and care leavers to promote the welfare and safeguarding of children and make provisions about the regulation of social workers.
+It creates new duties for police, health and the local authority to work together to protect and help children in their area.
+Part 3 extends and applies to England, Wales, Scotland and Northern Ireland.

 Children Act 2004 - A development from the 1989 Act, it reinforces that all people and organisations working with children have a responsibility to help safeguard children and promote the safety and welfare of children across the UK.